Boss Fired After Telling Worker She Cannot Take Time Off While Son Is On Life Support

 Distraught, Fisher decided to share the messages on social media, captioning the screenshots, “So my son is on life support and I tell my boss 48 hours before I am to work again that I will not be able to work until my son is off life support and this is what she tells me!”

-Fisher’s Facebook friends inundated the post with comments, wishing her son a fast recovery and expressing disbelief of her boss’ crass behavior.
+Fisher’s Facebook friends inundated the post with comments, wishing her son a fast recovery and expressing disbelief of her boss’s crass behavior.

 “This can NOT be a real conversation and a real human being,” a Facebook user wrote.